This Work From Home Survival Guide was written by three friends who have been working from home as a result of Covid.

 Set calendar work times

 This is an easy setting to adjust in both Google Calendar and Outlook.
 Don’t let people schedule you early or late.
 Avoid taking meetings that prevent you from sleeping.
+Ensure your room is dark enough and relaxed enough to actually get high quality sleep tool.
+Also ensure you have enough lighting at your desk so you are not working in the dark.
 Set work hours and block off time before and after these hours that you can’t be booked.

 This should be a no brainer but is all too often overlooked.